hcfgod/AssetCreationPrj/Assets/CustomAssets/EditorToolsAsset/README.md

 ### 4. FoldoutGroup Attribute
 Group multiple fields under a single foldout header, similar to Odin Inspector's FoldoutGroup.
 Fields that share the same group name share one foldout state per-object instance.
 You can control default expansion and which field draws the header via an optional order.

+### 5. SceneReference Attribute
+Show a scene dropdown instead of a string field.
+You can choose to save as scene name (default) or path, and restrict to Build Settings scenes or list all project scenes.

 ### 4. Button Attribute
 Create custom buttons in the Inspector that execute methods directly, with extensive customization options.